Beverley Folk Festival

 The Beverley Folk Festival is a three-day celebration of folk music, art, comedy and spoken word held in Beverley, East Riding of Yorkshire, England.
 It was first organised in 1983 by the White Horse Folk Club and grew considerably over thirty years, being located both at Beverley Leisure Centre and at local venues in the town.
 In 2013, it moved to Beverley Racecourse and ran until 2018 when it fell into liquidation, resulting in a smaller programme of events being hosted in the town as Beverley Fringe Festival that year.
-It returns in 2022 again as the Folk Festival.
+In 2022, it returned as the Beverley Folk Festival.

 History

 Beverley has always had a vibrant local music scene, and particularly acoustic/folk; much of which can be attributed to the long-standing annual Folk festival..

 Established in 1983, the festival was originally organised by the White Horse Folk Club.
 Over the years it grew steadily in size and became based at Beverley Leisure Centre, with the venue hosting the main stage, with further music and craft tents on the adjacent site along with the campsite.
 Nearby pubs in the town including the Sun Inn and Tiger Inn also hosted live music, and the town centre various fringe events.
 Songwriter and radio broadcaster Mike Harding, and playwright and dramatist John Godber are among the festival patrons.

 Past line-ups have ranged from folk legends such as The Watersons, Steeleye Span, Oysterband, Ralph McTell, Lindisfarne, and the Peatbog Faeries, to Billy Bragg, Barbara Dickson and The Proclaimers.
 Contemporary performers have included Levellers, Chumbawamba, Seth Lakeman, Bellowhead, Eliza Carthy and Blackbeard's Tea Party.
 Outside the realms of mainstream folk music, headliners have ranged from Joe Brown to Paul Carrack.

 The festival was run on a not-for-profit basis and managed by a board of volunteer directors with volunteers involved across all areas of the festival.